quayeXY/alx-zero_day/README.md

-This readme is for the repo
+This readme is for the repository